axibase/axibase-charts/syntax/udf.md

 ## Deploying Function Files

-The following directory is used to store user-defined function files on the ATSD server:
+On the ATSD server, the function files are stored in the following directory:

 ```
 /opt/atsd/atsd/conf/portal/scripts
 ```

-Copy the JavaScript file containing the function definitions to the functions directory.
-Create the directory if necessary.
-The JavaScript file will be accessible in chart configurations by its file name:
+The JavaScript files placed into this directory are accessible by file name:

 ```
 import fred = fred_v1.js